-I followed him, winking at Tony, who let me go off with the innocent sales clerk.
+I follow him, winking at Tony, who lets me go off with the innocent sales clerk.

-“It’s a series on Time,” Cary explained as he brought out a series of lithographic prints with warped watches and clocks.
-They were surreal.
-As he turned to place the prints against the storeroom wall, I took his elbow and drew him close, kissing his luscious lips.
-His eyes popped open in surprise.
-With just a slight hesitation, he kissed me back passionately.
+“It’s a series on Time,” Cary explains as he brings out a series of lithographs with warped watches and clocks.
+They are surreal.
+As he turns to place the prints against the storeroom wall, I take his elbow and drew him close, kissing his luscious lips.
+His eyes pop open in surprise.
+With just a slight hesitation, he kisses me back passionately.

 “No, just irresistible.”